Or check with your health care provider

 The single best way to prevent the flu is to get a flu vaccine every year.

-Everyone 6 months and older should get a flu vaccine.
-While everyone should get a flu vaccine each flu season, it’s especially important that certain people get vaccinated either because they are at high risk of having serious flu-related complications or because they live with or care for people at high risk for developing flu-related complications.
+A yearly flu vaccine is recommended for everyone 6 months and older without an increased risk for a serious adverse reaction.
+It is especially important that certain people get vaccinated either because they are at high risk of having serious flu-related complications or because they live with or care for people at high risk for developing flu-related complications.

 How To Protect You and Your Family from the Flu